 Kiwanis Club of South Lafourche Anniversary 9/29/2000

-Kiwanis Club of Leesville Anniversary 9/30/2022
+Kiwanis Club of Hammond Anniversary 9/30/1940

-Start of the Kiwanis Administrative Year
+Beginning of Kiwanis 2024-2025 Administrative Year

 Kiwanis Club of eLaMissTenn, Baton Rouge, La.
 Anniversary 10/2/2017